daeken/PepakuraReverse/Readme.md

 - uint8, uint16, uint32 - Unsigned integers of various bit lengths
 - wstr - UTF-8 string, prefixed with uint32 length in bytes
-	- For "locked" files, the value `key` (inside the first 'if locked') gets subtracted from each byte to "decrypt" it
+	- For "locked" files, the value `key` (inside the first 'if format_ver') gets subtracted from each byte to "decrypt" it
 - float, double - 32-bit and 64-bit floating point values, respectively; standard IEEE 754 floats
 - bytes - Simply a C string for convenience
 - array - This means there's a uint32 count, then that many children, one indent level in